EXCLUSIVE: Affirm’s CFO On BNPL Differentiation, Crypto Offerings, And The Future Of Payments - Benzinga

 Zinger brief:

-- Michael Linford, CFO of Affirm AFRM hosted a Town Hall for retail investors on the Public.com app.
+- Michael Linford, CFO of Affirm hosted a Town Hall for retail investors on the Public.com app on Feb.
+23, 2022.

 - Linford answered questions about the impact of macroeconomic forces like inflation on Affirm’s business, new crypto offerings, and how Affirm intends to differentiate in an increasingly-crowded Buy Now, Pay Later landscape.

-Affirm’s CFO Michael Linford recently answered questions from retail investors via a Town Hall event hosted by Public.com.
+Affirm’s CFO Michael Linford recently answered questions from retail investors via a Town Hall event hosted by Public.com on Feb.
+23, 2022.
 Here’s an exclusive recap for Benzinga readers.

 How do you see inflation and rising interest rates affecting Affirm's business model?